A formula for the cohomology and $K$-class of a regular Hessenberg variety: Comparing the group to the flag variety

 \section{Comparing the group to the flag variety}

-An important implicit principle in Knutson and Miller~\cite{KM05} is that the global algebraic geometry of $G/B$ (for $G=GL_n(\Bbbk)$) and its subvarieties can be studied by looking at $B$-invariant subvarieties of $G$ or, better yet, at $B$-invariant subvarieties of the closure of $G$.
+The central principle in matrix Schubert calculus is that the global algebraic geometry of $G/B$ (for $G=GL_n(\Bbbk)$) and its subvarieties can be studied by looking at $B$-invariant subvarieties of $G$ or, better yet, at $B$-invariant subvarieties of the closure of $G$ (see, e.g., Fulton~\cite{Ful92} or Knutson and Miller~\cite{KM05}).
 The closure of $G$ is the space $M_n$ of all $n\times n$ matrices and is isomorphic to $\Bbbk^{n^2}$, so the algebraic geometry of $G/B$ can be studied using commutative algebra in its simplest setting, that of a polynomial ring in $n^2$ variables.